 If you have tested at 23andme or Ancestry, do also get in touch, and please consider uploading your data file(s) to GedMatch.com so that comparisons may be made with kits from all three companies.

 Less closely DNA matched FairbairnsIn addition the families in Lineage 1e are shown to be a (more distant) dna match with "my" Archibald above.
 Anyone with any proof of how these are connected?
 Theories even?

 Trees for those lines are shown in the Fairbairn One Name Study descendant charts prefaced by Lineage 1e.

 Also check out the lineages section of the dna project

 Assorted external links that may be of interest

-- Fairbairn surname One Name Study Fledgling attempt to put some method into my FAIRBAIRN research, and get the data I have collected over the years published and available to others
+- Fairbairn surname One Name Study Attempts to put some method into my FAIRBAIRN research, and get the data I have collected over the years published and available to others

 - Fairbairn surname DNA project male FAIRBAIRN descendants would be most welcome to join this group to aid the investigation of possible linkages between the identified lines.